themrdemonized/STALKER-Anomaly-modded-exes/README.md

 * Duty Expansion by GhenTuong and Tronex (https://www.moddb.com/mods/stalker-anomaly/addons/duty-expansion)

-By default exes for ARX mod is in separate folder, if you dont want them, download STALKER-Anomaly-modded-exes.zip archive Unpack both bin and gamedata directories directly into your Anomaly game folder, overwrite files if requested
+By default exes for ARX mod is in separate folder, if you dont want them, download STALKER-Anomaly-modded-exes.zip archive Unpack both bin and gamedata directories directly into your Anomaly game folder, overwrite files if requested.
+Delete shader cache in launcher before first launch of the game with new exes.
+You only have to do it once.

 Patches folder contains diffs used to create new exes, they are used to compile your own exes if you need that